JimDesu/basis-lang/README.md

 - Direct semantic match to Hexagonal Architecture... you can reason about impacts with the ease of Haskell, but without having to learn category theory.
 - Bounded scope of side effects to simplify review of AI-generated code -- unlike most imperative languages, you get the bound of what can happen at each signature.
+- Basis supports two complementary styles of programming, either or both of which may be uses as each situation dictates:
-- Basis supports two styles of programming: a low-level style for code that cannot have performance suprises and which must own its byte-level representation, and a high-level style for code organized around objects and behavior.
-Either or both may be used as each situation dictates.
-Basis's safety features do incur some space & time overhead compared to C or Zig, so if you're writing somethign like an OS kernel, give Zig a try. &#9786;.
+   - a low-level style for code that cannot have performance suprises or which must control data with byte-level fidelity,
+   - a high-level style for code organized around objects and behavior that prioritizes flexibility & ergonomics.
+- Basis's safety features do incur some space & time overhead compared to C or Zig, so if you're writing somethign like an OS kernel, give Zig a try. &#9786;.

 ### Guiding Principles:
 - RAII should be orthogonal to the type-system